hunt-genes/SMED8020/Day4/README.md

 # 3. Calculating and Analysing PRS

 ## Background
-On this page, you will compute PRS using the popular genetic analyses tool `plink` - while `plink` is not a dedicated PRS software, you can perform every required steps of the C+T approach with `plink`.
+You will compute PRS using the popular genetic analyses tool `plink` - while `plink` is not a dedicated PRS software, you can perform every required steps of the C+T approach with `plink`.
 This multi-step process is a good way to learn the processes involved in computing PRS, which are typically performed automatically by PRS software.

 ## Required Data